MohamedElenany/MohamedElenany/README.md

 Beyond the digital world, I have always held an unexplained curiosity for psychology and mental health 🧠.
 I am consistently engaged in reading books and research 📚, frequently composing my own thoughts ✍️, and drawing correlations and theories on several psychologically related topics.
 This enthusiasm has led me to become someone who genuinely enjoys free-form writing, with the hope that, one day, I may publish my own book to aid people in discovering their path to finding oneself 📖.

-As a fun fact: I'm a dedicated football enthusiast, supporting Al-Ahly as Africa's finest ⚽ and Real Madrid as Europe's top contender 🏆.
+As a fun fact: I'm a dedicated football enthusiast, supporting Al-Ahly, Africa's finest, ⚽ and Real Madrid, Europe's top contender 🏆.

 Let's connect and embark on this exciting journey together! 🌟